Pi

 result is by understanding that all forces issue from the even

 (wave)functions.
-This is also the foundation of the action-at-distance
+This is also the foundation of the

-force on the apple that is equivalent to the force apple is exerting
+exerting force on the apple that is equivalent to the force apple is

--- but the forces are the same and pointing in the opposite
+lopsided -- but the forces are the same and pointing in the opposite

 direction.
 This is true of any and all forces -- such as when a